Fengshuo-Song/ECS150project2/README.md

 this step, users can control the scheduling of different threads, get the\
 current thread ID and obtain a particular value returned by a thread.
 4. End the program by calling uthread_stop() function.
 This frees the\
-memory space created in previous steps and restore the previous environment\
+memory space created in previous steps and restores the previous environment\
 variables(signal action and timer configuration).(Part 2 and Part 3 can be\
 repeated in different orders.)